+If the Special Triggering Purpose IE is included in PDU Session Resource To Modify List IE contained in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP may store the bearer context information and consider that the setup of the DRB for which the IE is included is for the purpose of indirect data forwarding.

 If the QoS Flow Mapping Indication IE is contained in the QoS Flow QoS Parameters List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, replace any previously received value and take it into account that only the uplink or downlink QoS flow is mapped to the DRB.